A practical guide on how to create Zendesk AI for your support team

 Before you begin, ensure you have the correct Zendesk Suite plan, an organized and up-to-date knowledge base, and administrator permissions.
 It's also crucial to have clear, defined goals for what you want the AI to automate.

 Zendesk offers several AI tools: AI Agents are chatbots that answer questions from your help center, Intelligent Triage automatically categorizes incoming tickets, and Copilot assists human agents with summaries and reply suggestions.
-They serve different purposes and may require separate activation or add-ons.
+They serve different purposes and are part of Zendesk's comprehensive AI suite.

-To enable your AI agent to perform actions beyond just answering questions, you need to set up triggers and automations within Zendesk.
+To enable your AI agent to perform actions beyond just answering questions, you can set up triggers and automations within Zendesk.
 This involves defining specific rules, such as using "Intelligent Triage" as a condition to route tickets to the correct team.

-While Zendesk’s native tools offer monitoring post-launch, alternative solutions like eesel AI provide a simulation mode.
-This allows you to test your AI agent against thousands of historical tickets to predict its resolution rate and responses before it ever interacts with a real customer.
+Zendesk's native tools offer robust monitoring post-launch, while alternative solutions like eesel AI provide a simulation mode that can work alongside your setup.
+This allows you to test responses against historical tickets to gain additional insights into resolution rates before interacting with real customers.

 Share this post